Amazon Rainforest, Ecuador - Things to Do in Amazon Rainforest

 Getting There

-Most visitors fly into Quito and then take domestic flights to jungle towns like Coca (Francisco de Orellana), Macas, or Puyo, with flight times of 30-45 minutes costing $80-150.
-Alternatively, scenic bus journeys from Quito take 4-8 hours depending on your destination, offering spectacular views as you descend from the Andes into the rainforest.
-Many tour operators provide ground transportation from Quito as part of their packages, which can be more convenient for first-time visitors.
+Most Amazon adventures begin from Quito, Ecuador's capital, with domestic flights to jungle towns like Coca (Francisco de Orellana), Macas, or Puyo taking 30-45 minutes and costing $80-150.
+Alternatively, scenic bus journeys from Quito take 4-8 hours depending on the destination, offering dramatic views as you descend from the Andes into the rainforest.
+Many tour operators include transportation from Quito as part of their packages.
+Some visitors also access the Amazon via Baños, a popular adventure town that serves as a gateway to the jungle region.

 Getting Around